 When choosing flooring, it’s not always easy to decipher what is greenwash and what is a better choice!
 To make it easier, we want to share what to look for in flooring to ensure a GOOD outcome for people and planet.

 But first, what makes GECA qualified to define what is GOOD?
-Our rigorous lifecycle ecolabel standards follow ISO 14024 principles and ISEAL frameworks for global best practice.
+Our rigorous lifecycle ecolabel standards follow ISO 14024 principles for global best practice.
 These standards are then assessed independently by our third-party Assurance Providers.
 GECA is also the only Australian member of the Global Ecolabelling Network (GEN).

 So, what are some of the questions and considerations to make when it comes to flooring products?